snowxzf/MAT292_Project/README.md

 Performance Metrics: test_plots/ contains the final box plots.
 These visualizations specifically utilize IQR Clipping to remove statistical outliers (like Patient 43 and 77), allowing for a clear visual comparison of the "typical" performance across all four models.

 Stability is evaluated via Trajectory Convergence Time (TCT).
 The scripts calculate the earliest week $t^*$ where the relative change in the ensemble mean stays below a tolerance of $10^{-4}$ for at least 5 consecutive weeks.
 This metric is used to contrast the rapid stabilization of Neural ODEs against the high-volatility tail behavior of the EM baseline.

+## Data Source and Preprocessing
+The included tumour_data.csv is derived from the LUMIERE dataset (Longitudinal Glioblastoma MRI with expert RANO evaluation).
+We performed automated segmentation using HD-GLIO and nnU-Net, extracting volumetric data across four MRI sequences (T1, T1c, T2, and FLAIR).
+This ensures the numerical models are grounded in high-fidelity, longitudinal clinical observations.

 ## Verification Script (**FOR TAS**)
 To facilitate quick grading, the scripts test_em.py, test_milstein.py, and test_srk.py have been pre-configured as "High-Efficiency" versions.
 These scripts isolate a single patient and use optimized hyperparameters to significantly reduce wall-clock runtime without compromising the underlying mathematical logic.
 We have implemented two primary changes to the numerical configurations to ensure each script finishes in around 5-10 minutes total for all three scripts: